BrendanGasparin/php-social-network/README.md

     sudo nano ./public_html/credentials/credentials.php

-Insert the password you selected for the root MySQL user into this file at the appropriate place.
-You may also modify the MySQL username, host, and database name here.
+Insert the username and password you selected for the root MySQL user into this file at the appropriate place.
+You may also modify the host and database name here.

 To save and exit the credentials file in Nano, hit Control-X and then type Y and Enter at the prompt.